open-telemetry/opentelemetry-python/CONTRIBUTING.md

 1. [OpenTelemetry Contrib](https://github.com/open-telemetry/opentelemetry-python-contrib): Instrumentations for third-party
    libraries and frameworks.
 There is an ongoing effort to migrate into the Opentelemetry Contrib repo some of the existing programmatic instrumentations that are now in the `ext` directory in the main OpenTelemetry repo.
-Please ask in the Gitter channel (see below) for guidance if you want to contribute with these instrumentations.
+Please ask in the Slack channel (see below) for guidance if you want to contribute with these instrumentations.

 # Find the right branch